 Technical SEO Checklist

-Set up search console to identify site errors
+Set up a search console to identify site errors

 Google Search Console.
 A tool which helps you track and measure